Call for Papers 2025

 2. Technical Merit: Is there sufficiently detailed information provided so that others can reproduce the experiment?
 Are the measurement techniques carefully defined and appropriate to the quantities being measured?
 Does the experiment achieve the stated educational objectives?

 3. Use of Figures and Graphics: Are the figures and graphics clear and effective at illustrating the experimental apparatus?
-Are the figures and graphics sufficiently explained by description in the text of the paper?
+Are the figures and graphics explained by description in the paper’s text?
 Are axes labeled properly and units indicated?

 4. Innovation in Education: Does the BYOE submission describe an innovative approach to laboratory-based instruction or an approach that addresses a fundamental student misconception through a hands-on activity?